microsoft/vscode-docs/docs/java/java-editing.md

   <source src="/docs/java/java-editing/assign-to-field.mp4" type="video/mp4">
 </video>

-### Other code actions supported
+### Other Code Actions supported

-The list of code actions supported by VS Code keeps growing and we can only list the most popular ones as above.
-Other notable supported actions include (but not limited to)
+The list of Code Actions supported by VS Code keeps growing and only listed the most popular ones above.
+Other notable supported actions include (but not limited to):

-1. Convert anonymous class to lambda expression
+* Convert anonymous class to lambda expression
-2. Convert lambda to anonymous class
+* Convert lambda to anonymous class
-3. Create unresolved types
+* Create unresolved types

 ### Code Snippets